C2SM/git-course/Markdowns/Exercise_2.md

 ***
 ## Exercise

-### Learn how to work with branches and switch between them using git checkout
+### Learn how to work with branches and switch between them using git switch
 In the output above we see two files:
    * schedule_day1
    * schedule_day2